veebch/clock/README.md

       sudo ampy -p /dev/ttyACM0 put ./

-Edit the file firstruntime.txt to the time that the clock is showing before the first run.
-This *should* be the only time you need to do this, the code should be able to keep track of time after power-off after this.
+Edit the file `firstruntime.txt` to show the time that the clock is showing before the first run.
+This *should* be the only time you need to do this, the code will keep track of time after power-off.

 # Code used